Skip to content

 UPDATE Messages

-For UPDATE messages, element data field contains a JSON object with reachable/withdrawn IPv4 prefixes and the path attributes:
+The data field contains prefixes and path attributes:

 {